Comprehensive Review: Cortland Place, Greenville, RI

 Introduction

 Cortland Place is a senior living community at 24 Austin Avenue in Greenville, Rhode Island 02828.
-This review covers the facility's services, amenities, pricing, and reputation to help seniors and their families evaluate care options in the Greenville area.
+What follows walks through its services, amenities, pricing, and reputation, so you and your family can size it up against other options in the Greenville area.

 - Private apartments with kitchenettes